 So for the menu at Lineage, he delved into memories, both personal and collective.
 He unearthed a shoyu mayonnaise dip for vegetables (“I never knew what ranch dressing was growing up, only this,” he says), and his dad’s pork guisantes, a Filipino stew of pork and peas, the number one requested dish at his family’s gatherings.
 He recalled the “flying saucer,” a staple at Maui county fairs, a round, grill-pressed sandwich filled with cheese, tomato sauce and ground beef, that he’s trying to perfect for the restaurant.
 He even listened to old Hawaiian music for cues.
 “Ka Uluwehi O Ke Kai” taught him of the abundance and diversity of limu (seaweed) once available in Hawaiian waters, and “Na Ono O Ka Aina” the different varieties of kalo (taro) cultivated in the Islands.
 In researching old culinary traditions in Hawaii, he came across “roof lemon,” jars of salted lemons left out on sunny roofs to preserve.

 In addition to the family-style of eating, diners will be greeted by pupu (appetizer) carts upon arriving, the idea being you don’t have to wait for a server to come around and put in an order before finding something to snack on, the same way “when I go to auntie and uncle’s house, before you even say ‘hello,’ they say ‘go eat,’” Simeon says.
-The pupu carts, a riff on dim sum trolleys (by way of State Bird Provisions restaurant in San Francisco), might be laden with boiled peanuts scented with five spice, or a kimchee cream cheese dip served with Ritz crackers.
+The pupu carts, a riff on dim sum trolleys (by way of State Bird Provisions restaurant in San Francisco), are built by Simeon's father, a former welder by trade, and might be laden with boiled peanuts scented with five spice, or a kimchee cream cheese dip served with Ritz crackers.

 Boiled peanuts, kimchee, taro, seaweed: “Ultimately, it’s the food that’s surrounding us,” says Simeon.
 “Lineage is basically celebrating my parents and the people that came before us, the lineage of Hawaii, all the different cultures that have an influence on our culinary land—all of which influences the way I cook.”